 When everyone is busy with their own tasks, we can forget to give to others — and sometimes, the simple act of offering support can help you bond with your team.
 Make it a habit to regularly ask a colleague how you can help — sometimes, that might simply mean lending a listening, supportive ear over your lunch break.
 When others see that you care about their time, they take notice, and it can often lead to deeper conversations, too.
 Plus, research shows that offering our time conveys the message that we respect the other person’s workload, and makes people more willing to return the favor in the future.

-Swap digital exchanges for in-person conversations
+Swap digital exchanges for in-person or phone conversations

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.